LinkedInLearning/intermediate-jenkins-3978673/ch1_the_jenkins_pipeline/01_04_use_variables_in_a_pipeline/PIPELINE_WITH_MOST_VARIABLES.md

 "Most" is the case because not all global variables are always available.

-For example, the following variables are only available to jobs that interact with a revision control system:
+For example, the following variables are only available to jobs that interact with a version control system:

 ```bash
 BRANCH_NAME